Small Business HQ

 Once the state approves your conversion, the business ceases to be an S-Corp and starts operating as an LLC.
 The assets and liabilities of the S-Corp are immediately transferred to the new LLC.

-Key Considerations With the Statutory Conversion Method
+Key Considerations With the S-Corporation to LLC Statutory Conversion Method

 • The stockholders of the S-Corp become LLC members after the conversion.